|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 As Maria learned, this probing approach influences the nagger to move beyond name-calling and vague complaining toward some real requests that the client can consider seriously.
 Do you agree that probing can direct focus away from the recitation of past sins and toward the future, where the possibility for real change exists?

-On this track we discussed probing.
+In this section, we discussed probing.
 We discussed key words, a list of don’ts and techniques for probing the nagger.

-On the next track we will discuss obstacles to change manifested as habit and reflex.
+In the next section, we will discuss obstacles to change manifested as habit and reflex.
 We will also discuss a technique called The Howitzer Mantras.

 Others who bought this Self-Esteem Course